m3db/m3/docs/architecture/engine.md

 3. Jump to the offset in the index file that we obtained from the binary search in the previous step, and begin scanning forward until we identify the index entry for the series ID we're looking for *or* we get far enough in the index file that it becomes clear that the ID we're looking for doesn't exist (this is possible because the index file is sorted by ID)
 4. Jump to the offset in the data file that we obtained from scanning the index file in the previous step, and begin streaming data.

 Once M3DB has retrieved the three blocks from their respective locations in memory / on-disk, it will transmit all of the data back to the client.
+Whether or the client returns a success to the caller for the read is dependent on the configured [consistency level](consistencylevels.md).

 **Note:** Since M3DB nodes return compressed blocks (the M3DB client decompresses them) its not possible to return "partial results" for a given block.
 If any portion of a read requests spans a given block, then that block in its entirety must be transmitted back to the client.
 In practice, this ends up being not much of an issue because of the high compression ratio that M3DB is able to achieve.